souradipporua/PacmanGame/README.md

 ## ⭐ PacmanGame ⭐

-This is my Portfolio Website which consist of my **latest work, projects and blogs** and this portfolio is built using **HTML5, CSS3 and Tailwind CSS**.
+This is my Portfolio Website which consist of my **latest work, projects and blogs** and this portfolio is built using **HTML5, CSS3 and  CSS**.

 ## 📌 **Live Site URL:** <a href="https://souradipporua.github.io/PacmanGame/">**Visit Now** 🚀</a>